 - Umeboshi Vinegar

-Choose organic and naturally grown vegetables from small farms with good soil management techniques.
-Enjoy raw, frozen or cooked vegetables free of genetically modified organisms.
-Consume bulk of vegetables in a raw state in the summer (only if tolerate) and culture or cook vegetables in the winter.
+Choose organic, naturally grown vegetables preferably from small farms with healthy soil management techniques.
+Consume the bulk of vegetables in raw state during the heat of summer (if tolerated) and culture or cook vegetables during the cold of winter.